toramameseven/vbe-client-mini/README.md

 Sheet modules and Workbook modules are exported to [ModuleName].sht.cls.
 For vbecm distinguishes normal class modules from sheet(book) modules.
-Thanks for the VbaDeveloper
+Thanks for the VbaDeveloper.

 ### Opened excel file

 While vbecm is working, Excel dose not close.
-Pleas close the file when you end using it.
+Please close the file when you end using it.

 ### For xlam file